hamish-milne/OHDL/Spec.md

 ```

 ## Multiple clocks
-Clock events can be combined in a single statement using the ‘or’ keyword.
+Clock events can be combined in a single statement using the `or` keyword.
 Consider the following two snippets:

 ```
 public & clk1, clk2;